skalarproduktraum/phd-thesis/chapters/interactive-ablation.md

 Nowadays, experiments in this realm are carried out with simple slice-based 2D user interfaces, while the specimen and processes investigated get spatiotemporally more and more complex.

 In this chapter, we introduce the use of virtual reality to microsurgery to overcome this problem.
 We present two prototypes that we developed to investigate user satisfaction and compatibility, and propose a microscope design that will incorporate an ablation system that can be steered in virtual reality.
-The prototypes presented require flexible visualisation of both geometric data and large, time-series volumetric data, as well as integration of additional hardware such as VR HMDs and controllers, we show how our visualisation framework, introduced in the chapter [scenery — Democratising VR/AR Visualisation for Systems Biology], enabled those developments.
+The prototypes presented require flexible visualisation of both geometric data and large, time-series volumetric data, as well as integration of additional hardware such as VR HMDs and controllers, we show how our visualisation framework, introduced in  [scenery — Democratising VR/AR Visualisation for Systems Biology], enabled those developments.
 First, we start with an introduction to microsurgery and the underlying biophysical principles.

 ## Introduction to Microsurgery